 As a Director, Harry created the role of Belize in the first production of Angels in America: A Gay Fantasia on National Themes in 1991.

-Marvin Berry in Back to the Future (1985) which earned him a Gold record for his rendition of "Earth Angel."
+He is most famous for his portrayal of Marvin Berry in Back to the Future (1985) which earned him a Gold record for his rendition of "Earth Angel."
 Acting Credits also include numerous television guest-starring roles.
 He received his MFA in Directing from the University of Wisconsin-Madison.

 As an actor, he has appeared in numerous venues around the country and in the Twin Cities.
 He is retiring as a full Professor and former Chair of the Theater and Dance Department at Macalester College.
 He was an appointed Associate Dean of the Kofi Annan Institute for Global Citizenship.
 His contributions have led to assisting in redefining the mission and impact on the Macalester College community.
 He has directed productions of RUNAWAYS, PROOF, ANGELS IN AMERICA PART I: Millennium Approaches, THE COLORED MUSEUM, TARTUFFE, CABARET, The LARAMIE PROJECT “PROJECT”, HIP HOP HOPES, IN THE BLOOD, THE CRADLE WILL ROCK, green: a eulogy to summer, URINETOWN, THE ROCKY HORROR SHOW.